Ben Harris (economist): Career

-Harris, who has a prominent role in shaping the economic policy platforms of the Biden 2020 presidential campaign, has been identified as one of a select group of economists regularly advising Biden.
-Harris was also named a member of the Biden-Sanders Unity Task Force, serving as one of Biden's five delegates on the economic policy committee.
+Harris had a prominent role in shaping the economic policy platforms of the Biden 2020 presidential campaign, and was identified as one of a select group of economists regularly advising Biden.
+Harris was one of the campaign's most active surrogates, and was named a member of the Biden-Sanders Unity Task Force, serving as one of Biden's five delegates on the economic policy committee.
+In a November 2020 New York Times article highlighting Harris’ contributions to the Biden campaign platform, Harris was dubbed the “Quiet Architect of Biden’s Plan to Rescue the Economy.”
+Biden would frequently mention Harris in policy speeches.
 In April 2020, Chicago Mayor Lori Lightfoot announced Harris will sit on the Chicago COVID-19 Recovery Task Force to advise city government as economic recovery planning efforts get underway in the wake of COVID-19.

+On March 11, 2021, President Joe Biden announced his intent to nominate Harris to be Assistant Secretary of the Treasury for Economic Policy.
+On April 22, 2021, his nomination was sent to the Senate., and he assumed office on November 15, 2021.
+During his time with the Treasury Department, Harris was widely recognized as a principal official driving the creation and implementation of the price cap on Russian oil.
+In February 2023, it was announced that Harris would be leaving his position at the Treasury Department.
+He stepped down in March 2023.

-Throughout his career, Harris has taught at various institutions including the Kennedy School of Government, the University of Maryland School of Public Policy, and the Georgetown University Public Policy Institute.
+Throughout his career, Harris has taught at various institutions including the Harvard Kennedy School of Government, the University of Maryland School of Public Policy, and Georgetown University.

-He and his wife, Jessica Lynn, live in the Washington, D.C., area with their three daughters.
+He and his wife Jessica live in the Washington, D.C. area with their three daughters.